Asa Amone: Rugby union

 Amone played four times for Tonga in 1987, including twice in the 1987 Rugby World Cup.

 Rugby league

+Amone later switched to rugby league, playing in New Zealand for Mount Albert in the Auckland Rugby League competition before moving to Australia, where he played Country Rugby League in New South Wales.
+He was noted for appearances for the Australian club Orange Hawks.

 He played for Tonga in the 1995 Rugby League World Cup.

-Asa Amone made his début for Featherstone Rovers on Sunday 1 February 1998, and he played his last match for Featherstone Rovers during the 1999 season.
+Amone made his début for Featherstone Rovers on Sunday 1 February 1998, and he played his last match for Featherstone Rovers during the 1999 season.

-First Division Grand Final appearances

-Asa Amone was a playing interchange/substitute in Featherstone Rovers' 22-24 defeat by Wakefield Trinity in the 1998 First Division Grand Final at McAlpine Stadium, Huddersfield on 26 September 1998.
+Amone was a playing interchange/substitute in Featherstone Rovers' 22-24 defeat by Wakefield Trinity in the 1998 First Division Grand Final at McAlpine Stadium, Huddersfield on 26 September 1998.

-He also played for various clubs in New Zealand, and was noted for appearances for the Australian club Orange Hawks.
 In 2006 he joined the Qantas Cyms team.

+Post-playing

 As of 2011, he worked in a mine in Western Australia.